What is SPF Record – How to Create SPF Record

-The SPF standard methods require that any SPF record must comply with the “10-DNS-lookup” limit.
-That means that any SPF record that causes more than 10 DNS queries is not valid, and any attempt to authenticate SPF for an email from that specific domain will lead to an error.
+The SPF standard methods require that every record must not exceed the 10-lookup limit.
+SPF record limits state that any record that causes more than 10 DNS queries is not valid.
+Therefore, if you attempt to authenticate SPF for that specific domain, it will lead to an error.